 After reaching a diagnosis, we then must come up with a treatment plan that will resolve this pattern and prevent it from repeating itself in the future.
 The treatment plan will most likely include acupuncture, herbal medicine, dietary and lifestyle counseling.
 We then proceed to monitor your response to the treatment with a series of follow ups dependent on the objective and all of the relevant variables.

 Conditions Acupuncture Can Treat

 Now that I have provided a big picture lens in which to look through, we can now zoom in to look at how acupuncture works as a modality on its own.

 Acupuncture has been studied and used in practice since its early beginnings, 8,000 years ago, and its reach has only increased with time, spreading to every corner of the globe touching the lives of billions across cultures.
 The numbers continue to rise as people seek effective treatment in holistic healthcare outside of the broken, disease oriented medical model that began less than 700 years ago.
 So the question to explore cannot be, “does acupuncture work”, but rather “how does it work”?

-Acupuncture affects every system of the body, and it has been proven effective in controlled clinical trials in the treatment of over 40 different medical conditions stated by World Health Organization, including but not limited to all of the following:
+Acupuncture affects every system of the body, and it has been proven effective in controlled clinical trials in the treatment of over 40 different medical conditions stated in an official report by World Health Organization, titled Acupuncture: Review and Analysis of Reports on Controlled Clinical Trials- which you can download here, including but not limited to all of the following: